henryliu18/kubernetes-howto/just-yaml/apex19-ords-local-pv/README.md

 Apply sequences

-- create local directory for pv
+- create a local directory on a worker node for pv local-apex19-db
   - APEX-PERSISTENT-VOLUME.yaml
 - COPYDB-JOB.yaml
 - APEX-PROD.yaml